mhsyaman/milestone-1-mhsyaman/README.md

 #### Overview

-This site is designed to provide easily accessible information about the products and services of the Sport Cars Store, as well as facilitate communication between visitors and the store owner through the contact form.
+This site is designed to provide easily accessible information about the products and services of the Sports Cars Store, as well as facilitate communication between visitors and the store owner through the contact form.

 ---